logo

 Baby’s Growth in the Womb

-• Movement of the Baby: While it’s too early for movement, the start of the brain and spinal cord is setting the stage for it in the coming weeks.
+While it’s too early to see any movement, the development of the brain and spinal cord has begun, laying the foundation for movement in the coming weeks.

 Here is what your baby looks like